liuzyong/angetic-design/openspec/changes/archive/2025-11-08-add-ai-text-transformer/proposal.md

 # Change: Add AI Text Transformer Feature

 ## Why
 Users need a way to quickly transform selected text using AI capabilities directly from their desktop environment without copying/pasting between applications.
+This feature will enhance productivity by providing instant AI-powered text improvements.

 ## What Changes
 - Add ability to capture currently selected text from any application